001202ZHENG/V1_Chatbot_Streamlit/README.md

    - Supports dynamic analysis based on user prompts.

 ## Usage
 Once the application is running, you can upload survey data files (CSV, PDF, TXT, XLSX) via the sidebar.
 The chatbot will process the data and provide insights based on your queries.
-You can interact with the chatbot to explore data trends, perform sentiment analysis, and generate dynamic visualizations.
+You can interact with the chatbot to explore data trends, perform sentiment analysis, etc.

 ## Project Structure